 Yes, virtual sessions are offered through a secure online internet platform.

 It is difficult to say for certain how many sessions you will need or how long therapy might take.
 The duration of therapy varies considerably between clients and depends on the frequency of sessions and the particular issues that are being worked on.
 Some clients will do a fairly brief course of therapy, while others will need more long-term intervention and support.

-The fee is $150 per 50-minute session.
+The fee is $200-220 per session.
 Payment is made at the end of each session by cheque, cash, or email transfer, or via credit card through the online virtual platform.